jforrest602/projects/MYDFIR_30Day_Challenege_Part6.md

 This is just a brief example of how useful an EDR can be.
 Of course, EDRs are not an end all be all of a security strategy.
 Rather, they can become an important tool of a comprehensive cyber security defense as they improve an organization's ability to detect sophisticated cyberattacks and limit their impact by providing enhanced visibility into endpoint activity.

 ## Day 30: The Finish Line
+Since day 30 of the video series is dedicated to troubleshooting, I am going to use this space to write about my experience with the challenge, what I've gained from it, what some of my biggest challenges were, and what I am going to work on going foward.